stahta01/wxCode_components/trunk/wxCode/components/mmwx/ReadMe.txt

 -Reorganised files into src/, include/, etc. to meet wxCode's standards.
 -Added doxygen docs.
 -Cleaned up a bunch of unused variables and unnecessary code.
+-Added DLL compilation definitions and reorganised things to suit.
+-Decided that the version number should be increased to 2 as the changes are becoming significant.

 Notes:
 -Define __MMDEBUG__ if you want the debug window.